amyandpotatoes/500game/README.md

 # 500game
+## Overview
 A playable version of the classic card game 500, with bots to play against.
+Uses the tensorforce module for reinforcement learning.

+## Example

 Currently a work in progress.